Trump to meet with Netanyahu at Mar-a-Lago as Israeli leader wraps up U.S. trip

 Netanyahu and Trump have met before, when Trump was president.
 It's somewhat unusual for a foreign leader to meet with a presidential candidate who isn't currently in the White House.
 After the 2020 presidential election, Netanyahu congratulated then President-elect Biden, to Trump's irritation.

+Netanyahu addressed Congress on Wednesday, saying the world is "in upheaval" in a clash not of civilizations, but "a clash between barbarism and civilization."
+Netanyahu thanked Trump for his leadership in brokering the Abraham accords, which normalized relations among Israel, the United Arab Emirates and Bahrain.
+He also thanked Trump for recognizing Jerusalem as Israel's capital and moving the U.S. Embassy there, among other things.
+Netanyahu also expressed relief for Trump's safety after the assassination attempt nearly two weeks ago.

+"Like Americans, Israelis were relieved that President Trump emerged safe and sound from that dastardly attack on him, dastardly attack on democracy," Netanyahu said.
+"There is no room for political violence in democracies."

-Trump told "Fox & Friends" on Thursday that Netanyahu was "very nice to me yesterday," and expressed appreciation that the Israeli leader was coming to visit him.
+Trump told "Fox & Friends" on Thursday that Netanyahu was "very nice to me" in his address to Congress, and expressed appreciation that the Israeli leader was coming to visit him.
+But on the show, Trump also cautioned Netanyahu that he needs to end the war, and soon.

-"We meet today at a crossroads of history.
-Our world is in upheaval," Netanyahu said.
-"In the Middle East, Iran's axis of terror confronts America, Israel and our Arab friends.
-This is not a clash of civilizations.
-It's a clash between barbarism and civilization.
-It's a clash between those who glorify death and those who sanctify life.
-For the forces of civilization to triumph, America and Israel must stand together."
+"I want him to finish up and get it done quickly," Trump said.
+"You got to get it done quickly because they are getting decimated with this publicity.
+And, you know, Israel is not very good at public relations."

-As Netanyahu spoke, pro-Palestine demonstrators descended on Union Station near the Capitol, graffitiing a monument and replica of the Liberty Bell, including one spray-painted message reading "Hamas is coming."
+As Netanyahu addressed Congress Wednesday, pro-Palestine demonstrators descended on Union Station near the Capitol, graffitiing a monument and replica of the Liberty Bell, including one spray-painted message reading "Hamas is coming."
 They also tore down American flags flying outside the train station and set at least one of them on fire.

 On Thursday, Harris condemned the pro-Hamas demonstrators' actions.